loulous24/FCSC/FCSC2024/open_sesame.md

 ## Listening to the grotto

-Sésame, ouvre-toi, Open sesame! in English, is a series of two hardware challenges of the FCSC 2024.
+"Sésame, ouvre-toi", "Open sesame!" in English, is a series of two hardware challenges of the FCSC 2024.
 Let's take a look at the descriptions (in French).

 #### Sésame, ouvre-toi